ethereum/homestead-guide/source/introduction/what-is-ethereum.rst

 ================================================================================

-Ethereum incorporates many features and technologies that will be familiar to users of Bitcoin while also introducing many innovations of its own.
+Ethereum incorporates many features and technologies that will be familiar to users of other blockchain technologies while also introducing many innovations of its own.

-Unlike Bitcoin, :ref:`Ethereum's blockchain holds accounts <Accounts>`.
-It tracks the state of every account.
+For example, :ref:`Ethereum's blockchain holds accounts <Accounts>` and tracks their state.
 All state transitions on the Ethereum blockchain are transfers of value and information between accounts.

 There are two types of accounts: